-Opening on July 27, KAI Sengokuhara is a hot spring ryokan located near Hakone in a vast natural setting 700 meters up in the mountains.
-Both gallery and atelier, the ryokan is adorned with artwork by resident artists, and it offers activities in which artists and staff inspire guests to explore their creativity.
+Opened on July 27, 2018, KAI Sengokuhara is a hot spring ryokan located near Hakone in a vast natural setting 700 meters up in the mountains.
+Both gallery and atelier, the ryokan is adorned with artwork by local artists, and it offers activities in which artists and staff inspire guests to explore their creativity.

 - 120 min. from Tokyo